jakyastik/just-recipes/README.md

 # just-recipes
-a collection of my favorite recipes
+a collection of my favorite recipes I collect across the internet.